Daveymavey/Daveymavey/README.md

 - 👋 Hi, I’m @David-Finnan
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning python, R, and SQL
-- 📫 How to reach me: mostreate@gmail.com
+- 📫 Contact Email: mostreate@gmail.com

 <!---
 Daveymavey/Daveymavey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.